The Kula Ring podcast is essential listening for manufacturing marketers who want to grow their digital presence and compete online.

 The Kula Ring podcast is co-hosted by Kula Partners principals, Carman Pirie and Jeff W. White, both of whom are frequently sought after for their digitally-focused B2B expertise.
 They regularly share their insights with audiences including conferences like B2B Online and HubSpot’s INBOUND, the Gardner Manufacturing Marketer blog, and other podcasts focused on B2B marketing and technology.

-Why Manufacturing Marketers Need to Focus On CX Transcript:
+Why Manufacturing Marketers Need to Focus On Customer Experience (CX) Transcript:

 Announcer: You’re listening to the Kula Ring, a podcast made for manufacturing marketers.
 Here are Carman Pirie and Jeff White.